zgr3doo/OmegaForm/README.md

 ### 1. Setup

-Include jQuery and Omega Form plugin files (Bootstrap)
+Include jQuery and Omega Form plugin files (Bootstrap may be usefull)

 ### 2. Build HTML